mikewesthad/p5-performance-tips/README.md

 ![](/images/drastic-resizing-comparison.png)

 That last method - iterative resizing - can also be found in [code/resizing-images](code/resizing-images/).
 The approach - taken from this [stack overflow answer](http://stackoverflow.com/a/19262385) - is to resize the image in steps.
 This is helpful when you can't resize an image ahead of time, and the regular resizing approach is dropping important details.

+#### Frontload Image Processing

+If you can, it's best to frontload image processing.
+Do as much as you can during `setup()`, so that your `draw()` loop can be as fast as possible.
+This will help prevent the interactive parts of your sketch from becoming sluggish.

+For example, if you need color information from an image for a p5 sketch, extract & store the [p5.Color](http://p5js.org/reference/#/p5/color) objects during `setup()`.
+Then in `draw()`, you can look up the cached colors information when you need it, as opposed to recalculating it on the fly.

 ### DOM Manipulation